Unreachability of Inductive-Like Pointclasses in $L(\mathbb{R})$: Background

 \begin{theorem}[Universality] Assume $ZFC$.
 Let $\delta$ be Woodin and $z\in \R$.
 Assume the Mitchell-Steel construction of length $\delta$ over $z$ does not break down.
 Let $N$ be the output of the construction.
 Suppose no initial segment of $N$ satisfies ``there is a superstrong cardinal.''
 Let $W$ be a premouse over x of height $\leq \delta$, and suppose $P$ and $Q$ are the final models above $W$ and $N$, respectively, in a successful coiteration.
 Then $P\trianglelefteq Q$. \end{theorem}

 See Theorem 11.1 of \cite{dmatm}.

-\begin{theorem} Suppose $M$ is a mouse with Woodin cardinal $\delta$ satisfying enough of $ZFC$ and $z\in M\cap \R$.
+\begin{theorem} Suppose $M$ is an $\omega_1+1$-iterable mouse with Woodin cardinal $\delta$ satisfying enough of $ZFC$ and $z\in M\cap \R$.
 Then the Mitchell-Steel construction of length $\delta$ over $z$ done inside $M$ does not break down.
 Let $N$ be the output of the construction.
 Then $N$ is a $z$-mouse of height $\delta$. \end{theorem}

+The proof of Theorem \ref{iterability of m-s} is well known.
+To show the construction does not break down, by \cite{msbook} it suffices to show universality and solidity of the models $\langle \M_\xi: \xi < \delta \rangle$ built during the construction. \cite{msbook} further reduces this to showing iterability for each $\M_\xi$.
+An iteration strategy for $M_\xi$ can be defined by lifting iteration trees on $\M_\xi$ to trees on (an initial segment of) $M$ and selecting the branch picked by the strategy for $M$. $\omega_1+1$-iterability of $M$ suffices to obtain the required iterability for each $\M_\xi$.
+Similarly, $N$ being a $z$-mouse follows from iterability of $M$.

 For a premouse $M$ satisfying enough of $ZFC$ and $z\in M\cap \R$, we write $Le[M,z]$ for the output of the Mitchell-Steel construction in $M$ over $z$ (assuming the construction does not break down). $Le[M]$ will refer to $Le[M,\emptyset]$. $Le[M,z]$ is a $z$-premouse.
 If $M$ is iterable, so is $Le[M,z]$.